Master of Public Health

 For classified admission into the program, applicants must satisfy the following criteria:

-- An applicant who currently holds a graduate degree must submit their transcripts, but the undergraduate GPA requirement will not apply.
-College transcripts must be submitted to the ISU Graduate School.
+3. An applicant who currently holds a graduate degree must submit their transcripts, but the undergraduate GPA requirement will not apply.
+Students who the program plans to accept must submit their college transcripts to the ISU Graduate School.

 Why Choose ISU